Around and Around the Circle

 Ask the Squirrels:

 “How could we measure around this circle?”
+Or other object

-Option 1 – Holding Hands
+Option 1 – Hand Span Method

-Everyone holds hands around the circle.
+-Everyone holds hands around the circle.

-Carefully step out and line up in one long line.
+-Carefully step out and line up in one long line.

-Option 2 – Rope
+Option 2 – Rope Method

-Lay the rope all the way around the circle.
+-Lay the rope all the way around the circle.

-Straighten it out into a line.
+-Straighten it out into a line.

 Measuring & Recording